CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/frequency-analysis.md

 predictions.

 First, we calculate the log odds ratios.
-This is the linear predictor generated by hte model.
+This is the linear predictor generated by the model.
 These are log odds of being below each “cutpoint.”

 ``` r